Kamsa and Bar Kamsa: Notes

 The term "bar" denotes "son of".
 People were referred to as Name son of Name.
 Therefore, the English would be the story of Kamsa [son of Ploni] and [Ploni] son of Kamsa although the Maharsha notes that they were father and son and therefore that was the reason for the confusion: the son thought that the inviter wanted to make peace with him since he was his father's friend.

 Josephus in his autobiography mentions a certain Kompsos son of Kompsos (Kομψόç) as a rich moderate leader in Tiberias.
 It might be the same man.

+Earlier similar event

+In 175 BCE the Hellenized progressive Jews, the Tobiads, implored Antiochus IV Epiphanes to attack Jerusalem.
+It resulted in much bloodshed, pillage and defilement of the Sanctuary.